 – The cabinet design, control panel button design, and construction has been noticeably improved and it looks more like a piano now and comes in some new, attractive cabinet colors.

-– The cabinet and control panel is much more attractive with better design, a taller cabinet giving it more presence, and it just looks more like real piano,
+– The cabinet and control panel are much more attractive with better design and a taller cabinet giving it more presence, and it just looks more like real piano,

-– The internal speaker system has been vastly upgraded with new speaker and amplifier systems which Roland calls “acoustic projection” to give the piano sound a much richer and fuller tone than the previous model and it is noticeable, so this was a great improvement.
-The sound system in the HP704 also blows away the HP702 in that way.
+– The internal speaker system has been upgraded with new speaker and amplifier systems which Roland calls “acoustic projection” to give the piano sound a much richer and fuller tone than the previous model and it is noticeable, so this was a nice improvement.
+The sound system in the HP704 also is noticeably better than the HP702 in that way.

-– The new “Piano Every Day” app takes the place of the previous Piano Partner 2 app and this not only is a big improvement in interactive student lessons, but like the HP702, there are literally hundreds of great songs and lessons in the piano which you can use for some fun interactive training along with visible music notation from the app as seen from your color touch screen in your tablet which can also be wirelessley connected with Bluetooth MIDI connection
+– The new “Piano Every Day” app takes the place of the previous Piano Partner 2 app and this not only is a big improvement in interactive student lessons, but like the HP702, there are hundreds of useful songs and lessons in the piano which you can use for some fun interactive training.
+Also, the app has visible music notation as seen from your color touch screen in your tablet which can also be wirelessley connected with Bluetooth MIDI connection

 – This model also has the new OLED display screen technology which makes it easier to see the user display screen as compared to the previous model so that a good change

-– The key action is the better “hybrid PHA50” upgraded action and the sound chip is the same as is in the HP702 which is the physical modeling piano technology.
-The previous model HP603A also had the same key action and piano sound chip as this new HP704 so there were no changes there.
+– The key action is the better “hybrid PHA50” upgraded action over the less realistic HP702 key action but the sound chip/engine is the same as is in the HP702, which is the physical modeling piano technology.

-– All the other digital functions & features of the older discontinued model are the same as this new HP704 which makes the 2 pianos pretty close in how they play and what they do.
-The older model HP603A sold at discount price for about $2700 and this current model HP704 sells for about $2000 at store discount price based on our experience with it.
+– All the other digital functions & features of the older discontinued model are the same as this current model HP704 and HP702 which makes the 2 pianos pretty close in what they do.

 – The LX705 has the identical PHA50 key action as in the previous model and also in the HP704 below it, so there are no changes that way which is fine.